KrishnaSaivalluri/HSI_CNN/README.md

 # HSI_CNN
 A Deep Learning project demonstrating the use and advantages of neural networks by classifying the hyperspectral images with good accuracy and reducing spectral complexity

+A convolutional neural network (CNN) approach for hyperspectral image classification, addressing the challenges posed by spectral complexity and dataset selection difficulties.
+Leveraging ground truth data for training and evaluation, the CNN model demonstrates remarkable accuracy in classifying land cover types from hyperspectral imagery.
+The project begins with comprehensive data preprocessing, including the loading and organization of hyperspectral data and corresponding ground truth labels.
+The CNN architecture, consisting of dense, dropout, and batch normalization layers, effectively extracts relevant features and classifies pixels into distinct land cover classes.
+Training involves iterative parameter optimization using the Adam optimizer and early stopping to mitigate overfitting.
+Evaluation metrics, such as accuracy, precision, recall, and confusion matrix analysis, affirm the model's effectiveness across multiple classes.
+Visualization of training history provides insights into the model's learning process and convergence.
+While the CNN-based approach yields promising results, opportunities for enhancement exist, such as exploring alternative architectures, optimizing hyperparameters, and integrating advanced techniques like data augmentation.
+Overall, this work underscores the potential of CNNs for accurate and efficient hyperspectral image classification, with implications for diverse applications spanning agriculture, environmental monitoring, urban planning, and disaster management.